OPEN-NEXT/OKH-LOSH/OTRL.md

 ([ref](https://apps.dtic.mil/dtic/tr/fulltext/u2/a443149.pdf))

-Besides criticism the TRL approach is chosen as it is well tested and simpler, thus easier to use.
+Besides criticism, the TRL approach is chosen as it is well tested and simpler, thus easier to use.
-That stated the authors found TRL more suitable for a stable, decentralised application in an open source environment than proposed alternatives (as e.g. [ref](https://apps.dtic.mil/dtic/tr/fulltext/u2/a443149.pdf)).
+That stated, the authors found TRL more suitable for a stable, decentralised application in an open source environment than proposed alternatives (as e.g. [ref](https://apps.dtic.mil/dtic/tr/fulltext/u2/a443149.pdf)).